 Coach Hetzer graduated from Elder High School and then continued his academic and athletic endeavors at Wittenberg University.
 While at Wittenberg, Hetzer was an all-conference and all-region performer.
 He also helped lead the team to its first regional final and eclipsed the school record for team wins in a season.
 After two years at Wittenberg he transferred to Northern Kentucky University (NKU).
 At NKU Hetzer played for the late Bill Aker and was a team captain and once again an all-conference and all-region performer.
 He was also named to the conference all-academic team.
 Hetzer earned his degree in physical education with a minor in health and also earned his master's degree in education while at NKU.
 After graduating from NKU, Hetzer served as an assistant coach for four years at his alma mater, while also being the athletic facilities coordinator before being named head coach at Thomas More in the fall of 2000.
 Early in his tenure at Thomas More, Hetzer was an Assistant Men's Basketball Coach where he helped turn around a program which had won five games during the 2001-2002 season to 12 games during the 2002-2003 season.
 Then in 2004, Hetzer also was named the Interim Head Women's Basketball Coach, and led the team to the NCAA Sweet 16.
 Hetzer became the first coach in TMC history to win an NCAA tournament game for two different teams.
 In the summer of 2004, Hetzer was named the Assistant Athletic Director and promoted to Associate Athletic Director in 2013.
 He served four-year term on the NCAA Division III Baseball Committee from 2010 to 2013.

-Hetzer resides in Taylor Mill, Kentucky, with his wife Rebecca and their son, Ryan and daughters, Olivia and Abigail.
+Hetzer resides in Lakeside Park, Kentucky, with his wife Rebecca and their son, Ryan and daughters, Olivia and Abigail.